Early detection is the best protection against many types of cancer

 However, it’s pretty easy to make excuses

-The doctors and medical professionals of Midwest Cancer Care have heard just about every excuse possible to justify avoid cancer screenings such as mammograms, colonoscopies, pelvic exams and pap smears, prostate exams, and skin exams.
+Our doctors and medical professionals have heard just about every excuse possible to justify avoiding cancer screenings such as mammograms, colonoscopies, pelvic exams and pap smears, prostate exams, and skin exams.

 But the reasons why far outweigh the why nots

 We all know that getting poked, prodded and squashed as part of a medical exam is rarely ranked high on your list of favorite things to do.
 But instead of making excuses to skip a cancer screening, consider all the reasons why you should get screened:

 - Your friends

 - Your life

 If you have questions about when and what you should be screening for, call our cancer nurse hotline (816) 751-3775 or (913) 236-8003.
 Or speak with your primary care physician; if you don't have one visit MyMidwestPhysician.com or call (816) 751-3000 or (913) 541-7400.

 Education is another tool in preventing cancer.
 Visit the American Cancer Society's "Find Cancer Early" pages using the links below.